angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 generate lethal storm.

-This pile doesn't require the use of an artifact meaning it can beat a Null Rod or a {{Phyrexian Revoker}}, although having an LED available will make producing {R}{R} easier.
+This pile doesn't require the use of an artifact meaning it can beat a Null Rod or a :card[Phyrexian Revoker], although having an LED available will make producing {R}{R} easier.

 The final Tendrils can be replaced with Burning Wish, but this will increase the